Charles Herman Helmsing: Bishop of Kansas City-Saint Joseph

-Pope John XXIII appointed Helmsing as bishop of the Diocese of Kansas City – St. Joseph on January 31, 1962.
+Pope John XXIII appointed Helmsing as bishop of Kansas City – St. Joseph on January 31, 1962.
 In his installation homily on April 3, 1962, Helmsing explained his motto:

 "In the sacrifice of the Cross, Christ our Lord identified Himself with the Old Testament servant of Yahweh, the slave of Almighty God, foretold by the prophets.
 It was this realization that impelled me to take as the motto of my life and work as a Bishop, the inspired words of the 115th Psalm, Servus tuus, filius anciliae (“O Lord, I am Thy slave and the son of Thy handmaid”).

-It is in this spirit that I come to you with humble determination aided by our Lord’s grace to imitate Him as the slave of the Lord Who became obedient unto death, even the death of the Cross; and also in imitation of His Mother, Mary, who when the greatest possible task was given to her of mothering the Son of God, referred to herself “Behold the slave-girl of the Lord”.Helmsing attended the Second Vatican Council in Rome with future Cardinal) William Wakefield Baum as a peritus (expert).
+It is in this spirit that I come to you with humble determination aided by our Lord’s grace to imitate Him as the slave of the Lord Who became obedient unto death, even the death of the Cross; and also in imitation of His Mother, Mary, who when the greatest possible task was given to her of mothering the Son of God, referred to herself “Behold the slave-girl of the Lord”.Helmsing attended the Second Vatican Council in Rome during the 1960s with future Cardinal William Wakefield Baum as a peritus (expert).
 During the initial debate on the schema for liturgy (De Sacra Liturgia), a note is made of Helmsing's intervention on point no. 39 on the importance of the homily in the liturgy.
 Mathijis Lamberigts notes that Helmsing argued that the homily ought to be systematic and theologically well founded.

 Helmsing took part in all four sessions of the Second Vatican Council and was most influential in the composition of the Decree on Ecumenism (Unitatis Redintegratio).
 Helmsing returned to Kansas City, where he supported civil rights and brought home the documents of the Second Vatican Council and was responsible for implementing them in the diocese.

 In November 1963, Helmsing was elected to the Vatican Secretariat for Christian Unity, which worked under Cardinal Bea to collect statements to the secretariat concerning the schema.
 The result was 1,063 pages published in six volumes.
 This helped to prepare revisions to the schema which were returned to council fathers.

-In 1968 the National Catholic Reporter (NCR) was officially condemned by Helmsing for "their policy of crusading against the Church's teachings".
-When the paper was founded, Bishop provided diocesan office space and funds until the paper was able to move to the building where it continues to this day.
-In the late 1960s, Helmsing objected most specifically to the paper's strong stands on artificial birth control, priestly celibacy and criticism of the hierarchy, citing an imbalance in news coverage.
+In 1968, Helmsing condemned National Catholic Reporter (NCR) for what he termed as "...their policy of crusading against the Church's teachings".
+When the paper was founded, he provided diocesan office space and funds until the paper was able to move to the building where it continues to this day.
+In the late 1960s, Helmsing objected most specifically to the paper's strong stands against the Church's magisterium on artificial birth control, priestly celibacy, as well as its criticism of the hierarchy, citing an imbalance by the Reporter in its news coverage.
 Sixty-six Catholic journalists signed a petition supporting NCR.

 Retirement and legacy

-On June 27, 1977, Pope Paul VI accepted Helmsing's resignation as bishop.
+On June 27, 1977, Pope Paul VI accepted Helmsing's resignation as bishop of Kansas City–St. Joseph.
 Charles Helmsing died in Kansas City, Missouri, on December 20, 1993, aged 85.